[INDEX] // ALL_DOCS ›

 |---|---|

 | All repositories | Self-hosted runners can be used by any repository in your organization.
-This is the recommended setting for machine.dev. |
+Recommended for machine.dev. |

 | Selected repositories | Self-hosted runners can only be used by repositories you specifically select. |